Russel-T/Image-Search-App/README.md

 ## Contact

-For any inquiries or support, please contact [Your Name](mailto:youremail@example.com).
+For any inquiries or support, please contact [Russel Tjahjadi](mailto:russel.abraham123@gmail.com).